6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 A wooden penis-shaped figure might seem funny and like an excellent souvenir idea to bring back home after a few drinks, but are you really going to impress anyone with it?
 Or are you more likely going to embarrass yourself by putting it on display?

 Be a responsible consumer.
 This will make you stand out from the rest of the tourists, who don’t even remember the name of the last place they visited.
+This is more likely to make everyone around you jealous.

 15 Comments